Taylorwaldo/uncw-cyber-readme-badge/README.md

 ---

-*Made with ❤️ for UNCW Cyber Defense Club members*
+*Made exclusively for UNCW Cyber Defense Club members*

 **Note:** This badge links directly to this repository.
 The repo will stay public so the badge works for everyone!